 - ½ lb Chinese long beans cut into 2"-3" pieces

 - 2 tablespoon dark soy sauce can sub regular soy sauce

 - 1.5 ts Sichuan peppercorns ground in a coffee grounder or using mortar and pestle; use more if you love mala!

 - 5-6 Asian dried chilies leave whole for less spicy, break up for more spicy; use more if you love spicy!

 - Make the sauce by combining the dark soy sauce (or regular soy sauce), Shaoxing Rice Wine, and sugar in a small bowl.
 Set aside.

-- Heat up 1 tbsp of peanut oil in a cast iron pan or wok on high heat.
+- Heat up 1 tablespoon of peanut oil in a cast iron pan or wok on high heat.
 Once heated, add the cut up Chinese long beans trying to not crowd them.
 Every so often (around 15-30 seconds or so) toss them around then let them set again for a few seconds and toss around again.
 You are aiming to char and blister the beans.
 Once they are cooked (around 8 minutes or so) remove them to a separate plate.

-- Reduce the temp to medium high, and then add the 2nd tbsp of peanut oil.
+- Reduce the temp to medium high, and then add the 2nd tablespoon of peanut oil.
 Add the pork, break it up, and cook until it turns a bit crispy.
 This should take around 8-10 minutes, and you want to keep turning and stirring the pork during this process.